ahmadlaiq/ahmadlaiq/README.md

 - 🔭 I’m currently learning about Golang, NodeJS, and Python
-- 🌱 I’m currently focusing about Laravel and VueJS
+- 🌱 I’m currently focusing about Laravel and ReactJS
 - 💬 “Information is the oil of the 21st century, and analytics is the combustion engine.” – Peter Sondergaard